NLC India Limited: Thermal Power Station II - 2nd Expansion (2 x 660 MW)

-It is proposed to increase the power generating capacity by adding another 1320MW thermal power plant as the second expansion to the existing TPS-II at Neyveli.
+It is proposed to increase the power generating capacity by adding another 1320 MW thermal power plant as the second expansion to the existing TPS-II at Neyveli.
 A new mine, Mine-III of capacity of 11.5 MTPA is proposed to be set up to exploit the mineable lignite reserves of about 380 MT available in the south of the existing Mine-II to meet the fuel requirement of the proposed thermal power plant.
 Advanced Action Proposals (AAP) of Rs.
 7.05 Cr for Mine-III and Rs.
 1.80 Cr for TPS-II Second Expansion for taking up phase-I pre-project activities were approved.
 Action has been initiated to enter into Power Purchase Agreement with DISCOMs of Southern States.
 PPA has been signed with TANGEDCO, Kerala SEB, Puducherry, Andhra Pradesh and Telangana.

 Mine II - Augmentation

 It is proposed to augment Mine-II from the present capacity of 15.0 MTPA to 18.75 MTPA, in order to meet the lignite requirements of TPS-II including Expansion for operating at a higher Plant Load Factor (PLF).